pomodoro system design

-Years ago I was frustrated with how I worked, suffering from undirected time at my desk and undefined boundaries between work and personal time.
-I was not the efficient and balanced human I wanted to be.
+Years ago I was frustrated with how I worked, suffering from undirected time at my desk and undefined boundaries between my professional and personal life.
+I was not the efficient, balanced human I wanted to be.

 Initially a quest to become more focused, this project completely shifted my orientation toward work—enabling me to establish boundaries and accept my finitude, despite always having more to do.
 Hopefully this journey toward improved productivity and balance can offer a nugget of insight for your own.

 The pomodoro method is a time-management technique which separates work into fixed intervals, referred to as “tomatoes” (pomodoro is Italian for tomato).
 Typical length for one tomato is 25 minutes.
 Critically, this time must be committed to pure work; if one becomes distracted or interrupted, the rule is to “squash” that tomato and re-start the clock.
 Personally, turning off notifications has been indispensable for avoiding squashes.